 Staff and Faculty Programs

-A team of Penn staff members are available to provide informative trainings and workshops to individual departments across campus.
+Penn Violence Prevention is available to provide informative trainings and workshops to individual departments across campus.
 These workshops can focus on topics ranging from institutional obligations in responding to sexual violence on campus, to how to be an active bystander as an administrator.
 In addition to programs from PVP, the Faculty Affairs Office provides trainings for faculty on sexual harassment and sexual violence.

 PENN VIOLENCE PREVENTION COMMITTEE